k-wong/cloud-to-butt/README.md

-'NFT' to 'silly jpg'
+'NFT' to 'silly jpeg'
 =============

 ![](logo.png)

-Chrome extension that replaces all occurrences of 'NFT' with 'silly jpg'.
+Chrome extension that replaces all occurrences of 'NFT' with 'silly jpeg'.

 Forked from PanicSteve's [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt/)